-The global rollout of new rider app started early November 2016 and will take several weeks, so Uber will only be able to sum up this particular project in terms of sales growth after it’s been completed.
-Thanks to social listening, they can estimate social ROI, which as stated before for this particular project equals:
+The global rollout of the new rider app started in early November 2016 and will take several weeks, so Uber will only be able to sum up this particular project in terms of sales growth after it’s been completed.
+Thanks to social listening, they can estimate social ROI, which, as stated previously, equals:

 Growth in discussion volume

 Growth in number of likes

 Radoszewski states that at Uber, they “see the value of social listening every single day”.
 Let’s take the uberIceCream campaign organized worldwide as an example.

 “Thanks to social listening, we were able to satisfy the needs of riders & drivers worldwide, and with a 1-day event, we observed a 24% increase in engagement in social media.
 The action had a direct influence on our business results, with an 11% increase in new users, and a 7% increase in average number of rides per user.”